AnonymousCryptos/Audit-projects/README.md

 All vulnerabilities were reported to the appropriate teams before public disclosure.

-Sensitive issues are only included after confirmation or resolution.
+Sensitive issues are only included after confirmation.

 ## Contact